 The Supplemental Nutrition Assistance Program (SNAP) is a powerful tool for ending childhood hunger in the United States.
-SNAP provides eligible households with a grocery store benefit, that allows families to purchase healthy food and ingredients.
+SNAP provides eligible households with a grocery store benefit, averaging \$1.40 per meal per person, that allows families to purchase healthy food and ingredients.
 It helps decrease food insecurity, lifts kids out of poverty and is linked to better physical health and stronger academic success in children.

-New York, more than 54% of SNAP participants are in families with children
+In New York, more than 54%

+of SNAP participants are in families with children

 Now, as many families struggle with economic impacts of COVID-19, the program is more important than ever.
-In FY 2019, SNAP reached 2,661,000 New York residents.
-During the pandemic, program flexibilities have been allowed to ensure those hardest hit by the pandemic have better access to needed food and nutrition through SNAP.
+In FY 2019, SNAP reached 2,661,000 New York residents.5 During the pandemic, program flexibilities have been allowed to ensure those hardest hit by the pandemic have better access to needed food and nutrition through SNAP.
 These include flexibilities related to benefit application, processing and recertification, and the availability of the maximum benefit level for current program participants.
-SNAP is also one of the most effective ways to boost the local economy, money spent at grocery stores and markets leads to more jobs, wages and local economic activity in the community.
-In fact, every SNAP dollar that households spend expands the local economy by about \$1.50 to \$1.80.
+SNAP is also one of the most effective forms of economic stimulus: money spent at local grocery stores and markets leads to more jobs, wages and local economic activity in the community.
+In fact, in a weak economy, every SNAP dollar that households spend expands the local economy by about \$1.50 to \$1.80.